natisaver/url-shortener-api-proj/GONOTES.md

 # Git

-## First make a branch for doing the changes
+### Working on bugs/features
+#### Create a branch first
-### Next make a pull request to merge that branch with master
+thereafter once changes are complete, commit to the branch.
+You can then make a pull request back to master for review to merge those changes

 ### Merging feature branch with latest changes from master